theluupe/theluupe-interview/README.md

 - Using a custom server with Next.js allows us to run both SSR and our GraphQL API with one command, on a single instance.
 This eases development and deployments until we need to separate these into separate projects.

-You will find the actual activities and requirements once you run the app and go to the main page (`/`)
+The app is running on port `3000` and you will find the actual activities and requirements once you run the app and go to the main page (`localhost:3000/`)

 ### Frontend